Boulevard of Broken Songs: Reception

 Vice said that the song's "beauty (...) lies in its universality", and noted it as an early example of material becoming viral.

-Party Ben reported having reached an agreement with "record label executives" such that all radio plays of the mashup would count as plays of the original, and that this led to the original charting a second time.
+Party Ben reported having reached an agreement with "record label executives" such that all radio plays of the mashup would count as plays of the original Green Day song, and that this led to the original charting a second time.